Skip to main content

 checkboxAccess W&M email account

-Once you pay your enrollment deposit, you'll be able to access your W&M email account.
+You should have activated your credentials in order to make your enrollment deposit.
+Once paid, you'll be able to access your W&M email account.
 For instructions on accessing your Office 365 W&M email account, visit the IT website.
 Use your W&Muserid and password to log in.
-(Please allow 48 hours for processing.)
+Please allow 48 hours from depositing to accessing your email.

 You should begin to check your W&M email as soon as possible.
 All university correspondence will now be sent to the W&M email address, not the addresses provided by you during the admission process.
 If you are not going to use the W&M account as your primary email account, you should make sure to have the W&M email forwarded to whatever account you check regularly.